serfreeman1337/asterlink/README.md

 # Asterisk
 You need Asterisk 13+.
-To monitor how call is going this connector listens for AMI events.
+To monitor calls this connector listens for AMI events.

 There should be 4 **different** contexts to distinguish calls:
-* `incoming_context` - context for incoming calls from voip trunk. inbound calls will be registred there
+* `incoming_context` - context for incoming calls from voip trunk. inbound calls will be registred there.
-* `outgoing_context` - context for outgoing calls. outbound calls will be registred there
+* `outgoing_context` - context for outgoing calls. outbound calls will be registred there.
-* `ext_context` - extensions dials from queue, ring group, etc. use this context to route incoming calls to your extensions
+* `ext_context` - extensions dials from queue, ring group, etc. use this context to route incoming calls to your extensions.
-* `dial_context` - context for originating (click2dial) calls
+* `dial_context` - context for originating (click2dial) calls.

 Default configuration is tested to work with FreePBX v14 and Asterisk v13.